A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning for Specific Applications

 \subsection{Image Classification}

 Image classification refers to classifying images according to their visual content and is the most basic task for pruning.
-Since image classification mainly relies on CNNs, the corresponding study (such as \cite{liu2021group,nonnenmacher2022sosp,frankle2019lottery,lee2019snip}) mainly focuses on pruning CNNs.
-Only a few works (\cite{chavan2022vision}) propose pruning methods for other kinds of neural networks, such as vision transformers.
-Most pruning works provide experimental results on ImageNet \cite{russakovsky2015imagenet}.
-The representative pruning results on ImageNet refer to Supplementary.

-The representative pruning results on ImageNet are shown in Fig.~\ref{Fig:resnet-50-imagenet}, where the results are taken directly from the corresponding papers.
-The networks used in papers with the same name may differ in the network structures, leading to different accuracy even if the other settings are the same.
-For example, some works (\cite{nonnenmacher2022sosp,su2020sanity}) expand the layers' width of ResNet-32 by a factor (such as 2 or 4).
-The Top-1 accuracy of the expanded ResNet-32 is higher than vanilla ResNet-32.
-Some works (\cite{liu2017learning,huang2018data}) use VGG-16 with one FC layer, while others (\cite{lin2019towards,zhao2019variational}) adopt two or three FC layers.
+Most pruning works in CV provide experimental results on ImageNet (ILSVRC-2012) \cite{russakovsky2015imagenet}.
+The representative pruning results on ImageNet are shown in Fig.~\ref{Fig:resnet-50-imagenet}, with results sourced from the corresponding papers.
+The networks used in papers with the same name may differ in the network structures, leading to different accuracy even if other settings are the same.
+For example, some works (e.g., \cite{nonnenmacher2022sosp,su2020sanity}) expand the layers' width of ResNet-32 by a factor (such as 2 or 4).
+Top-1 accuracy of the expanded ResNet-32 is higher than that of the vanilla ResNet-32.
+Some works (such as \cite{liu2017learning,huang2018data}) use VGG-16 with one FC layer, while others (\cite{lin2019towards,zhao2019variational}) adopt two or three FC layers.